luvres/tomcat/README.md

-# TEST - Tomcat 8.0.36 with the main SQL connectors Java 8 in container Docker
+# Tomcat 8.0.36 with the main SQL connectors Java 8 in container Docker

 The script can be run anywhere after downloading: